websanco/liferay-learn/docs/dxp/7.x/en/liferay-internals/reference/7-3-breaking-changes.md

 ### How should I update my code?

 There's no direct replacement for the `liferay-editor-image-uploader` plugin.
-If you have a component that relies on it, you can co-locate a copy of the old implementation and use it locally within your module.
+If you have a component that relies on it, you can locate a copy of the old implementation and use it locally within your module.

 #### Why was this change made?